 The Hamiltonian \cref{eq:nl-osc-H} gives rise to a variety of dynamical processes with no static counterpart.
 Their relative strengths can be adjusted \textit{in situ} by the drive amplitude $\Omega_d$ and frequency $\omega_d$.
-Remarkably, in the perturbative regime, to be defined rigorously below, these processes can be described by time-independent effective Hamiltonians.
+Remarkably, in the perturbative regime, to be defined rigorously below, these processes can be described by a time-independent effective Hamiltonian.
 We now illustrate this claim by describing two simple examples whose exact calculation will be treated in the rest of the work.

-\textit{Example I: the Kerr-cat qubit Hamiltonian.} We first consider the case where we limit the range of nonlinearity rank to $g_3$ and $g_4$.
+\textit{Example I: the Kerr-cat qubit Hamiltonian.} We first consider the case where we limit the range of nonlinearity rank to $g_3$ and $g_4$ and the effective Hamiltonian terms to first order in these coefficients.
 This situation can be obtained in practice with a SNAIL circuit \cite{frattini2017} operating with non-zero external magnetic flux.
 When the drive frequency $\omega_d$ is tuned in the vicinity of $2\omega_o$, the system undergoes a period-doubling bifurcation.
 In the quantum regime, the effective ground state of the system will be doubly quasi-degenerate and exhibit a Schr\"odinger cat manifold (see Figure \ref{fig:cat-wigner} (a) and \cite{puri2017,grimm2020}).
-Under a frame transformation amounting to $\op a \rightarrow \op a e^{-i\frac{\omega_d}{2}t} + \xi e^{-i\omega_dt}$ + $\mathcal{O}(1/\omega_d)$ with $\xi \approx \frac{4i\Omega_d}{3\omega_d}$,\footnote{Here $\Omega_d$ is taken to be $\mathcal{O}(\omega_d)$ and thus $\xi$ to be $\mathcal{O}(1)$.} we arrive at an effective time-independent Hamiltonian
+Under a frame transformation amounting to $\op a \rightarrow \op a e^{-i\frac{\omega_d}{2}t} + \xi e^{-i\omega_dt}+\mathcal{O}(1/\omega_d)$ with $\xi \approx \frac{4i\Omega_d}{3\omega_d}$,\footnote{Here $\Omega_d$ is taken to be $\mathcal{O}(\omega_d)$ and thus $\xi$ to be $\mathcal{O}(1)$.} we arrive at an effective time-independent Hamiltonian